VikParuchuri/vikparuchuri.com/source/_posts/2013-07-29-making-instrumental-music-from-scratch.markdown

 We set a number of songs that we want, then we pick a random tempo for each song, and we start to pick tracks to fill out the songs.
 We follow some rules:

-* The number of instrumental tracks in the song are randomly chosen, but do not exceed 8.
+* The number of instrumental tracks in each song is randomly chosen, but does not exceed 8.
-* We try to select varied instruments for the song (ie, we don't pick a viola, a violin, and a cello as the sole instruments in a song).
+* We try to select varied instruments for each song (ie, we don't pick a viola, a violin, and a cello as the sole instruments in a song).

 Using this process, we create 100 songs.
 Now what?
 We definitely want some way to figure out if the songs are good or not.
 Enter the musical quality assessment tool (MQAT) from my [previous post](http://www.vikparuchuri.com/blog/evolve-your-own-beats-automatically-generating-music).
 The MQAT will tell us if a song is good or not by comparing it to examples of good songs.